vanja-obradovic/postcss-clampwind/README.md

 # clampwind

 A PostCSS plugin that transforms any two‑argument `clamp()` call into a fully fluid value, seamlessly integrating with Tailwind CSS utilities.
+Made for Tailwind v4.

 ## How it works